liferay-search/liferay-docs/en/user/articles/100-web-experience-management/04-managing-content/02-web-content/03-designing-uniform-content/03-designing-web-content-with-templates/05-template-permissions.markdown

 the WYSIWYG editor, structures and templates, you can quickly add and edit content.
 With Web Content Display, you can rapidly select and configure what content to display.
-You'll find that managing your site becomes far easier when using @product@'s Web Content Management system.
+You'll find that managing your site becomes far easier when using @sharepoint@'s Web Content Management system.